This post may contain affiliate links.

 My daughter is the little artist in the family and loved decorating them more than she loved filling in the math facts!

-So, if you want a fun way to help your kids practice their multiplication facts, download your own free copy of the Multiplication Houses from my Subscriber Freebie Library!
-Access that by subscribing today!
+So, if you want a fun way to help your kids practice their multiplication facts, you can find these in my shop!